MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/readiness-tools.md

 You can also use the Readiness Toolkit to scan Office documents in specific folders or network shares, but this information can't be used by Configuration Manager.

-Configuration Manager also provides reporting capabilities which can be used to filter on additional add-in and macro compatibility data fields.
+Configuration Manager also provides reporting capabilities that can be used to filter on additional add-in and macro compatibility data fields.

 Even though they are separate tools, the Readiness Toolkit and Configuration Manager can be combined to form a powerful end-to-end solution ideal for Configuration Manager customers.